yu-xin-luo/yu-xin-luo.github.io/_pages/about.md

 Using a sample of bank loans, I find that firms borrowing sustainability-linked loans (SLLs) experience credit rating upgrades and higher post-borrowing equity returns relative to firms borrowing conventional loans.
 Channel tests then indicate that these effects arise primarily through reduced financing costs channels.
 To rationalize the findings, I develop a model in which firms choose between SLLs and conventional loans: SLLs offer lower coupons conditional on meeting sustainability targets but incur borrowing/verification and compliance costs.
 The model shows that the financing-cost reduction alone is sufficient to generate the observed credit improvements and equity outperformance.

-Presented at: AFA 2026 PhD Poster (scheduled), BU Brownbag
+Awards: Runner-up at 6th Annual FIASI-Gabelli School Student Research Competition Presented at: AFA 2026 PhD Poster, BU Brownbag

 ## Working Papers